DanielGlickmanTAU/code2seq_torch/wip.md

 num params 12 gt.layers 6 gt.n_layers_gnn_only:Num parameters: 7165062
 good!
 6 x (gnn + attention + ffn) == 6 * (gnn) + 6 * (attention + ffn)

+### 9.7
+shapes datasets looks ok.
+close to 1/32 = (1/4)^3 get label one(matching row/col)

+idea for future:
+increase number of rows, but not cols.. will break symmetris.

+### 10.7
+comparining 1e-5 and 5e-5 learning rates for signet. seems like higher learning rate starts off better. and maybe it gets better results because it is more jiggly(more vairnance in f1).. acordding to deep learning book, it is ok both early stopped

+gnn on starts:
+looks like it helps avoid overfitting(test results close to train) looks like it speeds up training